nwrenger/doenermann-bot/README.md

 token = ""
 # A date format used for displaying dates inside the bot messages, default is `%d.%m.%Y`
 date_format = "%d.%m.%Y"
-# A timestamp format used for displaying timestamps inside the copied messages file, default is `%Y-%m-%d %H:%M:%S UTC`
+# A timestamp format used for displaying timestamps inside the bot messages, default is `%d.%m.%Y %H:%M:%S`
-timestamp_format = "%Y-%m-%d %H:%M:%S UTC"
+timestamp_format = "%d.%m.%Y %H:%M:%S"

 [paths]
-# Path to the birthdays file
-birthdays = "birthdays.csv"
-# Path to the messages file
+# Path to the database file
-messages = "citations.txt"
+database = "db.json"

 [server]
+# Id of the server
+guild = ""
-# Id of the copy channel
+# Id of the citations channel
-copy_channel = ""
+citations_channel = ""
 # Id of the role which should be added on join
 role_on_join = ""
 # Id of the bot's admin, can be multiple